imartintamayo/ultra-sample/README.md

 ## Description

-This is an ULTRA SAMPLE visit [localhost:3000/api](http://localhost:3000/api)  to see API descriptio
+This is an ULTRA SAMPLE visit [localhost:3000/api](http://localhost:3000/api)  to see API description

 ## Running the app